Alabama vs Maryland Players to Watch - Second Round

 Alabama Players to Watch

+Miller leads his team in both points (19.1) and rebounds (8.2) per game, and also posts 2.1 assists.
+At the other end, he averages 0.9 steals and 0.9 blocked shots.

-Noah Clowney averages 10.1 points, 7.9 rebounds and 0.9 assists per contest, shooting 50% from the field and 29.8% from downtown with 1 made 3-pointers per contest.
+Noah Clowney averages 10.1 points, 7.9 rebounds and 0.9 assists per game, shooting 50% from the field and 29.8% from beyond the arc with 1 made 3-pointers per game.

 Maryland Players to Watch

-Reese is the Terrapins' top rebounder (7.3 per game), and he contributes 11.4 points and 1 assists.
+Reese is averaging a team-best 7.3 rebounds per game.
+And he is delivering 11.4 points and 1 assists, making 63.3% of his shots from the field.

-The Terrapins get 11.5 points, 6 rebounds and 1.6 assists per game from Donta Scott.
+Donta Scott gets the Terrapins 11.5 points, 6 rebounds and 1.6 assists per contest.
+He also posts 0.7 steals and 0.8 blocked shots.

-The Terrapins get 11.6 points, 4.2 rebounds and 2.6 assists per game from Hakim Hart.
+The Terrapins receive 11.6 points, 4.2 rebounds and 2.6 assists per game from Hakim Hart.

-Don Carey gets the Terrapins 7.4 points, 1.9 rebounds and 1.1 assists per contest.
-He also averages 0.5 steals and 0.1 blocked shots.
+Don Carey is putting up 7.4 points, 1.9 rebounds and 1.1 assists per contest, making 37.9% of his shots from the floor and 33.9% from beyond the arc, with 1.6 treys per contest.

 Alabama Top Performers (Last 10 Games)